Master of Arts Curriculum

 Prereq: RC 580 or permission of instructor.
 This is the second in a two course sequence focusing on major counseling theories and techniques.
 It is a continuation from RC 580 of the introduction to major counseling theories, with an emphasis on continued development and refinement of practice skills through advanced role play and direct counseling with individuals with disabilities.
 Competencies will be developed and demonstrated through assigned readings, didactic instruction, microskills training, class discussion, and self-study assignments.

 Prereq: RC 583 or permission of instructor.
-Co-Req: RC 596.
-This is the first in a two-course sequence of didactic and experiential courses to introduce students to the dynamics of group counseling.
+A didactic and experiential course to introduce students to the dynamics of group counseling.
 Purpose, process, and techniques related to various types of groups.
 Students will have direct experience participating in an in-class group.

 RC 585 - SOCIAL, PSYCHOLOGICAL AND ATTITUDINAL ASPECTS OF DISABILITY (4 Credits)